 - Group Policy is not supported.
 However, you can use Desired State Configuration to apply settings at scale.

 - Nano Server cannot be configured to use a proxy server to access the internet.

 - NIC Teaming (specifically, load balancing and failover, or LBFO) is not supported.
 Switch-embedded teaming (SET) is supported instead.

-- System Center Configuration Manager and System Center Data Protection Manager are not supported.
+- Microsoft Endpoint Configuration Manager and System Center Data Protection Manager are not supported.